Dumbris/trunklucator/README.md

 1. clone github repo
 1. cd to examples/
-1. run start.sh, open browser on http://localhost:8086
+1. run python3 filename.py, open browser on http://localhost:8086

 ## How to display complex data

-Trunklucator contains two parts: python module which runs a small HTTP server in the background thread and simple javascript single page application (frontend).
-These parts interact with each other using WebSocket.
+Trunklucator contains two parts: python module which runs a small HTTP server in the background thread and frontend - it could be any javascript single page application that supports simple protocol for fetching task data.
+These parts interact with each other using HTTP  or WebSocket.
 You don't need to change the python part it's ready to use abstraction.
+You can select which frontend part to use by setting `frontend_dir` WebUI init parameter or using environment variable FRONTEND_DIR
+You can set path to your custom frontend directory or use predefined names for frontends integrated into python package.

+In the current version there are two frontend integrated:

-JavaScript part designed like hackable part, you can adjust it for your specific data format.
-The default implementation of frontend can load arbitrary HTML code.
+1. Default `WebUI(frontend_dir='html_field')` designed like hackable part, you can adjust it for your specific data format.
+The default implementation is able to load arbitrary HTML text.
 UI controls can be configured in python code.
+1. `WebUI(frontend_dir='label_studio')` - advanced frontend with a support a lot of data types.
+For more information check the official site https://labelstud.io/ and example/quickstart/ner_text.py

-To customize frontend part:
+To customize default frontend part:

 1. clone github repo
 1. Make a copy of trunklucator/frontend/html_field directory.
 Implementation is simple and doesn't use tools like npm, webpack, etc.